 Korean duty free: A special report

-Look out in coming weeks for Martin Moodie’s comprehensive on location round-up from the world’s biggest duty free market.
+Look out early next month for Martin Moodie’s comprehensive on location round-up from the world’s biggest duty free market.
 It includes interviews with:

 • Lotte Duty Free CEO Kap Lee